OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### performQRAction
-QR codes can be used to encode transaction data for authorizing devices, making purchases via webstores, etc.This method can be used to process the information scanned off a QR code and act on it.
+QR codes can be used to encode transaction data for authorizing devices and making purchases via webstores, etc. This method can be used to process the information scanned off a QR code and act on it.

 ```javascript
 /**